jhspetersson/jhspetersson/README.md

 I was never able to memorize all the options of `find`, so I wrote my own with syntax resembling SQL.

-Tons of various file characteristics to search against, interactive mode, export to JSON, and more.
+Tons of various file characteristics to search against, interactive mode, export to JSON, and much more.

 My first real experience with Rust, and I liked it!